Cantelowes (ward)

-Cantelowes was a ward in the London Borough of Camden, in the United Kingdom.
-The ward was created for the May 2002 local elections and covers an area between Kentish Town Road and York Way.
+Cantelowes was an electoral ward in the London Borough of Camden, in the United Kingdom.
+The ward was created in 2002 and abolished in 2022.
+It was first used for the 2002 elections and last used for the 2018 elections.
+It covered an area between Kentish Town Road and York Way.

 The population of the ward at the 2011 Census was 11,925.
-The ward was abolished for the 2022 election.
 Most of its area became part of the newly created Camden Square and Kentish Town South wards, with a small area becoming part of the Camden Town ward.